 - Small backpack if you plan to ski the sidecountry (see our backcountry skiing checklist for more)

 Where to Buy Ski Gear

 Although ski gear and clothing is widely available online, we recommend heading to a ski shop to try things on, get advice from an expert, and support your local small business.
 If you live in a location that does not have a ski shop or would prefer to browse from the comfort of your couch, we have some favorite online sites too.
-REI Co-op has a healthy selection of ski gear and ships nationwide for free on any online order over $50.
-If you can head to a store in person (there are more than 150), their staff are also typically very friendly and informative.
+REI Co-op has a healthy selection of ski gear with free shipping for members (non-members get free shipping for orders over $50), but you can also choose to ship online orders to one of their 179 stores nationwide for free pickup.
+We've found their staff to be typically very friendly and informative.
 We also love Evo.com for their ski specialization and helpful website.
 Last but not least, Backcountry.com has an impressive selection of winter gear, free two-day shipping on orders over $50, and great sales throughout the year.

 Back to Our Ski Trip Packing List See Our Ski Gear Reviews